Chehika/PREDICTIVE-ANALYSIS-USING-MACHINE-LEARNING/README.md

 ## Overview

-As part of a data-driven project during my internship at CodeTech, i conducted a predictive analysis using a machine learning model to estimate laptop prices based on thier specifications.
-The main objective was to understand how various features such as display size ,processor, RAM , storage type, and GPU contribute to the final price of a laptop .
-By applying data prprocessing,visualization, and regresssion model techniques, i was able to derive meaningful insights from a structured dataset and create a model capable of making reliable price predictions.
+I worked on a data-driven project focused on predictive analysis using a machine learning model to estimate laptop prices based on their specifications.
+The goal was to analyze how features such as display size, processor type, RAM, storage type, and GPU influence the final price of a laptop.
+Through data preprocessing, visualization, and regression modeling techniques, the project delivered meaningful insights from a structured dataset and produced a model capable of making reliable price predictions.
 ## Tools Used

 Python: